 Model standing orders that are in bold type contain legal and statutory requirements.
 It is recommended that councils adopt them without changing them or their meaning.
 Model standing orders not in bold are designed to help councils operate effectively but they do not contain statutory requirements so they may be adopted as drafted or amended to suit a council's needs.
-It is OVW's view that all model standing orders will generally be suitable for councils.
+Whilst all Councils have to follow the same legislative requirements, some councils because of their size adapt rules that allow their councils operate more efficiently but still satisfying legislation.

-For convenience, the word "councillor" is used in model standing orders and, unless the context suggests otherwise, includes a non-councillor with or without voting rights.
-A model standing order that includes brackets like this '()' requires information to be inserted by a council.
-A model standing order that includes brackets like this '[]' and the term 'OR' provides alternative options for a council to choose from when determining standing orders.
+For convenience, the word "councillor" is used standing orders and, unless the context suggests otherwise, includes a non-councillor with or without voting rights